ntampellini/TSCoDe/docs/installation.rst

 This is free software.
 See the `GitHub repository <https://github.com/grimme-lab/xtb>`__ and the `documentation <https://xtb-docs.readthedocs.io/en/latest/contents.html>`__ for how to install it on your machine.
+Be sure to optimize the number of threads used on you system for maximal computaional efficiency.

 TSCoDe
 ------